golemparts/rppal/README.md

 ## Caution

-Always be careful when working with the Raspberry Pi's GPIO.
-Improper use can lead to permanently damaging the Pi and/or external components.
+Always be careful when working with the Raspberry Pi's peripherals, especially if you attach any external components to the GPIO pins.
+Improper use can lead to permanent damage.

 ## Cross compilation